Minority shareholder protection

 We specialise in minority shareholder rights, how to value the shares, tax, and useful strategies to deploy for a fair result in any negotiation

-We specialise in minority shareholder rights, how to protect those rights, value shares and useful strategies to deploy for a fair result in any negotiation.
-We are discreet.
-In some cases the directors or controlling shareholders abuse their position and cause jeopardy.
+We specialise in minority shareholder rights, advising on how to protect those rights and the strategies to deploy for a fair result in any negotiation as part of a dispute where directors or controlling shareholders have abused their position.
 We explain what can be done.

 Please do call us to discuss your position.

 Basic minority shareholder rights

 The Companies Act does give all shareholders certain basic rights.
-But, rights afforded to minority shareholders under the Companies Act are very limited.
+But, rights and protections afforded to minority shareholders under the Companies Act are very limited (see below) and do not deal with a multitude of common situations which apply in companies.

 The way to enhance minority shareholder rights is via the articles or a shareholders’ agreement.
 There is no limit on the extent of enhancement over and above the Companies Act that is possible.
 It is all a matter of knowing what rights you will need and what you can agree.

 Based on past experience we find the most common problems we are asked to solve include:

-- Reviewing investment agreements and shareholders’ agreements to enhance the rights for minority shareholders;
+- Reviewing investment agreements and shareholders’ agreements to enhance the rights and protections for minority shareholders;

 - Resolving minority shareholder disputes;